Suffolk County Veterans Resource Fair helps those who served

 Bob Grisnik volunteered to join the Air Force in 1966 to avoid the likelihood of being drafted into the Army, a fate destined to land him in the jungles of Vietnam, he said.

-The fair brought together agencies and nonprofits that assist veterans in myriad ways, from housing, mental health services to legal support.
+The fair brought together agencies and nonprofits that assist veterans in myriad ways, from housing and mental health services to legal support.

 “There are some things here that I didn’t even know were available,” Grisnik said as he sorted through brochures that he planned to hand out to other veterans.